Driver Turnover in 2018: Flight attendants, “Please take your seats”

 That’s not something any of us care to hear, but occasionally turbulence gets intense.

-Similarly, by most reports, driver turnover is already showing signs of intensifying and we are just a week into 2018.
+Similarly, by most reports, driver turnover in 2018 is already showing signs of intensifying and we are just a week into the year.

 In a recent meeting with a large carrier, the executive team spoke of attending an investor conference where the talk focused around, “It has never been this bad.”
 The team wanted to know if we were seeing similar spikes in our driver turnover database.